unc-csxl/orientation/angular/resolvers.md

 }
 ```

 You notice that in the code above, we have to _subscribe_ to `organization$`, the observable returned from the `.getOrganizations()` service function, in order to access our data.
-However in many cases, especially where you are reading data that is not updating constantly, where this manual tussle with `Observable`s and subscriptions does not seem to idiomatic.
+However in many cases, especially where you are reading data that is not updating constantly, this manual tussle with `Observable`s and subscriptions does not seem to be idiomatic.

 What if there was a way to _pre-load_ this data so that we can access it immediatley without having to manage subscriptions?